gfjiyue/crop_uav_rawimg_by_plot/README.md

 # plot_crop_in_uav_rawimg
-This program is to crop raw UAV image by plot polygon file by using reverse calculating.
+This program is to crop raw UAV image by plot polygon file using reverse calculating.
 It is part of the open source programs designed for the field of plant phenotype analysis.

 ## See details of the method in the following papers: